Factbox - Companies affected by the U.S. government shutdown

 ** LOCKHEED MARTIN CORP

-The weapons maker said it would furlough about 2,400 of its workers because the government facilities where they work are closed due to the shutdown or the company had received a stop-work order on their program.
-The number of employees was expected to increase every week if the shutdown continued, the company said on October 4.
+The weapons maker said it would furlough about 2,400 of its workers, fewer than the 3,000 it expected on Friday, because the government facilities where they work are closed due to the shutdown or the company had received a stop-work order on their program.
+The number of employees was expected to increase every week if the shutdown continued, the company said on Friday.

 ** UNITED TECHNOLOGIES CORP